 One of the big methodologies in use at Pop of Colour is that we take a look at what innovative ideas companies outside the music space are doing, and add all the colour and personality that comes with the world creative artists.
 I, for one, believe that the Enterprise Gamification theory is a clear solution to revitalizing the old school artist fan club for the digital age.

 As artists, we’re spread across the internet and real world, despite our best efforts to keep things together.
 We got our official website, our email list software, every single place our music is available for stream or sale, multiple social media accounts, our ticket sales software, accounting system, CRM, merch inventory tracking… The list goes on and on.
 Imagine if all these accounts and things to track were streamlined on the backend for the artist and their team.

 How much money has this fan spent on you since you’ve entered their world? (how likely are they to be VIP donors in your next crowdfunding campaign?)

 How many times has this fan seen you play live?
 (10 shows = free band shirt?)

 Has this fan added your new single to one of their little Spotify playlists? (can you call them on the phone and surprise them with a personal thank you?)

-It would be so easy to look at their actions and reward them accordingly, and potentially make it a two way street that shows your fans how much they matter to you.
+It would be so easy to look at their actions and reward them accordingly, and potentially make it a two-way street that shows your fans how much they matter to you.

 As of writing this article, no tech app with these capabilities has taken the music world by storm, leaving us to engineer our own individual patchwork systems together.
-Cheers to whomever builds a good one.
+Cheers to whoever builds a good one.
 Game on.